vtexdocs/dev-portal-content/docs/vtex-io/Store-Framework-Apps/pixel-apps/vtexbr-tiktok-tbp.md

 createdAt: "2022-04-14T23:35:51.398Z"
 updatedAt: "2022-09-14T21:31:31.699Z"
 ---

-> �The integration with TikTok is available only for stores in *Brazil*.
+> The integration with TikTok is available only for stores in *Brazil.

 The TikTok for Business app allows merchants to easily connect their stores to TikTok, using it as a channel to drive sales and market products sold in their ecommerce.